thunderbird89/esf/stories/story-knock-knock.md

 They were treating Earth's pilots like fellow warriors who'd shared the same battle.
 Because that's exactly what they were.

-The common canteen was larger than Miguel expected—easily capable of seating two hundred people.
+The common canteen was larger than Miguel expected - easily capable of seating two hundred people.
 The space was divided into several sections: a serving area with what looked like multiple cuisine options, tables and chairs arranged in social clusters, and a recreation corner with screens showing what might have been news feeds or entertainment.

 It was maybe a third full, and Miguel immediately recognized the mix of uniforms.
 Federation personnel in their gray and blue, Portuguese pilots in their guest flight suits, American pilots scattered across several tables, Japanese pilots clustered near the recreation corner.

 And everyone was talking.

-Miguel grabbed a tray and moved through the serving line, selecting items that looked familiar—something that might have been chicken, vegetables that were definitely recognizable, bread that smelled fresh.
+Miguel grabbed a tray and moved through the serving line, selecting items that looked familiar - something that might have been chicken, vegetables that were definitely recognizable, bread that smelled fresh.
 The Federation crew member manning the station nodded at him.

 > "First time trying Federation standard rations?"